Skip navigation

 Speakers

-• Professor Sir Sam Everington – Chair of the Royal College of General Practitioners
+• Professor Sir Sam Everington – GP and President of the Royal College of General Practitioners

 • Professor Andrea Williamson – Professor of General Practice and Inclusion Health, University of Glasgow